Jack Kirby: Early life (1917–1935)

 Jack Kirby was born Jacob Kurtzberg on August 28, 1917, at 147 Essex Street on the Lower East Side of Manhattan in New York City; he grew up there.
 His parents, Rose (Bernstein) and Benjamin Kurtzberg, were Austrian-Jewish immigrants, and his father earned a living as a garment factory worker.
-Kirby grew up on the Lower East Side.
 In his youth, Kirby desired to escape his neighborhood.
 He liked to draw, and sought out places he could learn more about art.
 Essentially self-taught, Kirby cited among his influences the comic strip artists Milton Caniff, Hal Foster, and Alex Raymond, as well as such editorial cartoonists as C. H. Sykes, "Ding" Darling, and Rollin Kirby.
 He was rejected by the Educational Alliance because he drew "too fast with charcoal", according to Kirby.
 He later found an outlet for his skills by drawing cartoons for the newspaper of the Boys Brotherhood Republic, a "miniature city" on East 3rd Street where street kids ran their own government.

 At age 14, Kirby enrolled at the Pratt Institute in Brooklyn, leaving after a week.
 "I wasn't the kind of student that Pratt was looking for.
 They wanted people who would work on something forever.
 I didn't want to work on any project forever.
 I intended to get things done".